My Study Bible

 13:15 Then he said to him, Come home with me, and eat bread.

-13:16 And he said, I may not return with you, nor go in with you: neither will I eat bread nor drink water with you in this place:
+13:16 And he said, I am not able return with you, and go in with you: nor will I eat bread nor drink water with you in this place:

-13:17 For it was said to me by the word of YAHWEH יְהֹוָה
+13:17 because it was said to me by the word of YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-, You shall eat no bread nor drink water there, nor turn again to go by the way that you came.
+, You shall eat no bread nor drink water there, nor turn again to go by the way which you came.

-13:18 He said to him, I am a prophet also as you are; and an angel spoke to me by the word of YAHWEH יְהֹוָה
+13:18 He said to him, I [am] also a prophet like you are; and an angel spoke to me by the word of YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-, saying, Bring him back with you into your house, that he may eat bread and drink water.
-But he lied to him.
+, saying, Bring him back with you to your house, that he may eat bread and drink water.
+[But] he lied to him.

 13:19 So he went back with him, and did eat bread in his house, and drank water.

-13:20 And it came to pass, as they sat at the table, that the word of YAHWEH יְהֹוָה
+13:20 And it so happened, as they were sitting at the table, that the word of YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here